Traditional games of China

-China has many traditional games, sports, and physical activities.
+China has a long history of traditional games, sports, and physical activities.

 Extinct games

 Chuiwan

 Chuiwan was an ancient Chinese game that can be considered an early form of golf.

 Cuju

 Cuju was an ancient Chinese game that is similar to association football.

 Traditional games

 Jianzi

 In jianzi, players attempt to keep a shuttlecock from falling to the ground by hitting it with any part of their bodies other than their hands.